puppetlabs/modulesync_configs/README.md

 ModuleSync Configs
 ==================

-⚠ **Using Module Sync is now deprecated.
-Please do not add more managed modules.
-Modules should be converted to PDK format and removed from the [managed modules](managed_modules.yml) file** ⚠
+⚠ **[PDK](https://puppet.com/docs/pdk/1.x/pdk.html) and [PDK Sync](https://github.com/puppetlabs/pdksync) should be used to manage [Puppet modules](https://forge.puppet.com/puppetlabs) instead of ModuleSync.
+Modules that are currently specified in the [managed modules](managed_modules.yml) file should be converted to PDK format, and then removed** ⚠

 ---